Hot flushes are sometimes a side effect of having low levels of hormones.

 Cyproterone is used to stop the adrenal gland from making testosterone.
 It can also reduce hot flushes in men.
 This medicine may not be suitable for everyone.

-A study completed in 2010 compared cyproterone with medroxyprogesterone and venlafaxine.
-It suggested medroxyprogesterone and cyproterone were the most effective in controlling hot flushes.
+Medroxyprogesterone and cyproterone are the most effective in controlling hot flushes.

 Research shows that these drugs can be helpful in treating hot flushes in men with prostate cancer.
 Examples are venlafaxine and paroxetine.